 Live events already had a nice attendance report (which I assume will be available for webinars as well), but traditional/regular meetings had yet to see a similar feature until now.
 You could always export attendance during the meeting, but it was a snapshot at that moment and you didn’t capture those who had left early or joined late depending on when you exported it.
 It also didn’t capture join/leave times.

 Now meetings have attendance reports that you can get AFTER the meeting as well.
-Note that you must be the organizer, and your admin must have enabled this ability.
+Note that you must be the organizer or co-organizer, and your admin must have enabled this ability.
 See here for more info.

-You can get these attendance reports in the meeting chat once the meeting ends (a report icon will appear) or simply follow these steps later to retroactively get the report from meeting details:
+You can get these attendance reports in a downloadable CSV/Excel format in the meeting chat once the meeting ends (a post with a downloadable report will appear) or from meeting details by simply following these steps after the meeting ends:

 Open the meeting/event in Teams to view Meeting Details